UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 .. note::

-  It is convent in Python that methods that change the internal state of an object return None, whereas methods that return a new object, or some calculated result without changing the state return that value.
+  It is a convention in Python that methods that change the internal state of an object return ``None``, whereas methods that return a new object, or some calculated result without changing the state return that value.

-  You can see examples of this in the python built ins -- methods of lists like ``append`` or ``sort`` return None.
+  You can see examples of this in the python built ins -- methods of lists like ``append`` or ``sort`` return None -- indicating that they have mutated the instance.

 Gotcha !